bluemediaapp/specification/stack.md

 ### Recommendation service
 This should be able to be written in any language/framework as performance shouldn't be a huge issue

+### Backend
+This should be a catch-all backend which will handle most things like reports, notifications etc
+Should be able to be written in any language

+### Web-Frontend
+Frontend for the desktop, preferably written in react and served via go-fiber.
+A PWA would be nice but not needed.

+### Mobile-Frontend
+Frontend written in react native or java.